-Payment of development contributions is to be made in cash.
+Payment of development contributions is to be made in cash subject to the exceptions below.

 Council may accept the provision of land, works, services or facilities by the applicant in part or full satisfaction of the amount of levy payable.